sunjayden/MOOCer-prod/README.md

 # MOOCer-Platform

-Production - A comprehensive platform for online course management.
+A comprehensive platform for online course management. https://moocer.herokuapp.com/

 This repository contains source code for MOOCer 2.0.
-MOOCer 2.0 is a fullstack application with Express Node.js backend and REACT frontend.
+MOOCer 2.0 is a fullstack Javscript application with ExpressJS backend and React frontend.

 ## Instructions